 The gaming industry is highly competitive.
 Gaming activities with which we compete include traditional commercial casinos and casino resorts in various states, including on tribal lands and at racetracks; state-sponsored lotteries; video poker, sports betting, and slot machines in restaurants, bars, sports arenas, and hotels; pari-mutuel betting on horse racing; and card rooms.
 We also face competition from Internet lotteries, sweepstakes, and other Internet gaming services, beyond those in which we participate.
 Internet gaming services, which are legal in some states, allow customers to wager on a wide variety of sporting events and play Las Vegas-style casino games from home or in non-casino settings.
-Although there is no meaningful evidence to date that this has been the case, this could divert customers from our properties, and thus, adversely affect our business.
+This could divert customers from our properties, and thus, adversely affect our business.
 All of our casinos, as well as other casinos that we may develop or acquire, compete with all these forms of gaming.
 We also compete with any new forms or jurisdictions of gaming that may be legalized, as well as with other types of entertainment.
 Some of our competitors have more personnel and greater financial or other resources than we do.
 The principal methods of competition are: location, with casinos located closer to their feeder markets at an advantage; casino, lodging, entertainment and other hospitality product quality in terms of facilities, customer service and ease of access; breadth of offerings, including the types of casino games and other non-gaming amenities; and marketing, including the amount, quality, and frequency of promotions offered to guests.